-In 2006, The Red Kite Project, theatrical adventures and dynamic learning experiences for youth with autism, paved the way as the only program of its kind in Chicago.
-Red Kite is a branch of Chicago Children’s Theatre and the opus of CCT’s artistic director Jacqueline Russell as part of our ongoing commitment to serving children with special needs.
+In 2006, The Red Kite Project paved the way as the only program of its kind in Chicago, creating theatrical adventures and dynamic learning experiences for youth with autism.
+Red Kite is a branch of Chicago Children’s Theatre and the opus of CCT’s artistic director, Jacqueline Russell, as part of our ongoing commitment to serving children with special needs.

 The Red Kite Project’s mission is to create accessible theatre programming for young people with autism and other exceptionalities.
 We strive to create an inclusive learning environment that is accessible and welcoming to a diverse group of learners.
 At Red Kite, all are welcome to fly with us!

 While at a traditional live theatre experience, children are expected to sit still and keep quiet.
 Red Kite Productions encourage audience members to move, laugh, talk, sing and interact (if they choose to) with our specially trained teaching artists.
 Designers create safe, inviting, and awe-inspiring spaces where children can experience interactive, multi-sensory activities.
 Specially trained performers respond to each child and their specific sensitivities, meeting them on their terms.
 We provide a detailed Social Story in advance in order to better prepare Red Kite audiences to take an adventure with us.
 CCT has created 7 original Red Kite productions to date: Red Kite Blue Moon, Red Kite Round Up!, Red Kite By the Sea, Red Kite Brown Box, Red Kite Blue Sky, Red Kite Treasure Adventure, and Red Kite Green Mountain.

 Our unique Red Kite Classes & Camps create dynamic learning experiences for children on the autism spectrum.
 We aim to foster shared arts experiences that encourage self-expression, social engagement, creative exploration, and above all, FUN!